UTIs in dogs

 Bacterial urinary tract infections (UTIs) are one of the more common infections in dogs.
 Approximately 14% of the canine population will be afflicted by a UTI at some point.
 Although they often affect older canines (ages 7 and up), younger pups can also develop UTIs.
 All breeds are susceptible, with females being more prone than males.
 (Male dogs have a longer urethra, so it takes bacteria longer to travel upwards.)

 The bladder is a sterile area of the body that normally does not contain bacteria.
-But when bacteria do make their way into the bladder through the urethra and begin to multiply, an infection develops.
+But sometimes bacteria do make their way into the bladder through the urethra (the tube that carries urine from the bladder out of the body during urination).
+These bacteria then begin to multiply and colonize the urinary tract, leading to an infection, known as a UTI.

 Unlike humans who develop a UTI, dogs are often asymptomatic.
 But when signs of a urinary tract infection do present themselves, they may include the following: